weavedb/zkjson/README.md

 ]
 ```

 What's surprising here is that the entire JSON is compressed into just 3 integers in the end.
 It's just `uint[3]` in Solidity.
-This indeed is extreme efficiency! zkJSON by default allows up to 256 integers (256 * 76 digits), which can contain a huge JSON data size, and Solidity handles it efficiently with a dynamic array `uint[]`.
+This indeed is extreme efficiency!
+The zkJSON circuit by default allows up to 256 integers (256 * 76 digits), which can contain a huge JSON data size, and Solidity handles it efficiently with a dynamic array `uint[]`.
 What's even better is that the only bits passed to Solidity is the tiny bits of the value at the queried path, and not the entire JSON bits.
 So if you are querying the value at the path `a`, `1111297`(path: "a") and `12111011`(value: 1) are the only digits passed to Solidity as public signals of zkp.

 Now we can build a circuit to handle these digits and prove the value of a selected path without revealing the entire JSON.
 It's easy to explain the encoding, but harder to write the actual encoder/decoder and a circuit to properly process this encoding.
 But fortunately, we already did write them!